cran/rchallenge/README.md

 ## Issues

 - The rendering of HTML content provided by Dropbox will be discontinued from the 3rd October 2016 for Basic users and the 1st September 2017 for Pro and Business users.
 See <https://www.dropbox.com/help/16>.
 Alternatively, [GitHub Pages](https://pages.github.com/) provide an easy HTML publishing solution via a simple GitHub repository.
+- version 1.16 of pandoc fails to fetch font awesome css, see <https://github.com/jgm/pandoc/issues/2737>.

 ## Examples
-- [My own challenge](https://adrtod.github.io/challenge-mimse2014/) (in french) given to Master students at the University of Bordeaux.
+- [Credit approval](https://adrtod.github.io/challenge-mimse2014/) (in french) by Adrien Todeschini (Bordeaux).

-- [A classification and variable selection problem](https://dl.dropboxusercontent.com/u/50849929/challenge_fr.html) (in french) given by Robin Genuer (Bordeaux).
+- [Spam filter](https://chavent.github.io/challenge-mmas/) (in french) by Marie Chavent (Bordeaux).

 Please [contact me](https://adrtod.github.io/) to add yours.